 Dry, flaky skin can be a red flag for a number of problems.
 It's a common symptom of allergies, mange, and other skin diseases.
 But most often, dry or flaky skin is nothing serious.
+Make sure you are feeding Fido high quality food.
 Like people, some dogs simply get dry skin in the winter.
 If this seems to cause your pet discomfort, consult your veterinarian.

 Acral Lick Granuloma

 Also called acral lick dermatitis, this is a frustrating skin condition caused by compulsive, relentless licking of a single area -- most often on the front of the lower leg.
 The area is unable to heal, and the resulting pain and itching can lead the dog to keep licking the same spot.
 Treatment includes discouraging the dog from licking, either by using a bad-tasting topical solution or an Elizabethan collar.

 If you notice a hard lump on your dog's skin, point it out to your vet as soon as possible.
 Dogs can develop cancerous tumors in their skin.
 The only way to confirm a diagnosis of cancer is to biopsy the tumor.
 If the lump is small enough, your veterinarian may recommend removing it entirely.
 This can yield a diagnosis and treatment with a single procedure.
 For tumors that have not spread, this may be the only treatment needed.

 Hot spots, also called acute moist dermatitis, are small areas that appear red, irritated, and inflamed.
 They are most commonly found on a dog's head, hips, or chest, and often feel hot to the touch.
 Hot spots can result from a wide range of conditions, including infections, allergies, insect bites, or excessive licking and chewing.
 Treatment consists of cleansing the hot spot and addressing the underlying condition.